daraneeS/REGRESSION_Bitcoin/README.md

 ## Possible Actionable Insights and Possible Business Application:fire:

-* Help inform retail investors/users possible close price, ruturn, trend of Bitcoin and other cryptocurrency
+* Help inform retail investors/users possible close price, possible return, trend of Bitcoin and other cryptocurrency
 * The model can be improved, modified and used with other cryptocurrency or stocks

 ## Futher Improvement :dart: